pimteam/llm-friendly-wp/readme.txt

 Once installed and activated, you can:
 - Go to the plugin's settings page and select which categories of posts or pages you want to convert into Markdown.
-- Whenever you visit a post or page with the `.md` extension, the plugin will serve the Markdown version.
+- Whenever you visit a post or page with the `md=1` URL parameter, the plugin will serve the Markdown version.
 - You can also generate the `llms.txt` file from the plugin settings, which will contain links to all your converted Markdown documents.

 == Changelog ==

-= 1.0.0 =
+= 3.0.0 =
 * Initial release.
 * Markdown conversion for selected categories of posts/pages.
-* Automatic serving of Markdown versions when the URL ends with `.md`.
+* Automatic serving of Markdown versions when the URL ends with `md=1`.
 * Generates a `llms.txt` file with links to Markdown documents.

 == Frequently Asked Questions ==